ShatrovOA/dtFFT/docs/usage.rst

 Allocates memory based on the :f:type:`dtfft_gpu_backend_t`.
 Uses ``ncclMemAlloc`` for NCCL (if available), ``nvshmem_malloc`` for NVSHMEM-based backends or ``cudaMalloc`` otherwise.
 Future versions may support HIP-based allocations.

+If NCCL is used and supports buffer registration via ``ncclCommRegister``, and the environment variable :ref:`DTFFT_NCCL_BUFFER_REGISTER<dtfft_nccl_buffer_register_env>` is set to ``1``, the allocated buffer will also be registered.
+This registration optimizes communication performance by reducing the overhead of memory operations, which is particularly beneficial for workloads with repeated communication patterns.

 .. tabs::